-Article 29 of the United Nations Convention on the Rights of the Child
+Article 29 of the UN Convention of the Rights of the Child

 1. States Parties agree that the education of the child shall be directed to:

-(c) The development of respect for the child’s parents, his or her own cultural identity, language and values, for the national values of the country in which the child is living, the country from which he or she may originate, and for civilizations different from his or her own;
+- The development of respect for the child’s parents, his or her own cultural identity, language and values, for the national values of the country in which the child is living, the country from which he or she may originate, and for civilizations different from his or her own.

 How can we best assess the success?